-Our programs can cover a broad curriculum of hard skills such as sail theory, weather, technology, voyage planning, first aid at sea, engines, traditional navigation, emergency drills (MOB, drogue, fire, etc), VHF protocol, RADAR, anchoring, and more.
+Our programs cover a broad curriculum of hard skills such as sail theory, weather, technology, voyage planning, first aid at sea, engines, traditional navigation, emergency drills (MOB, drogue, fire, etc), VHF protocol, RADAR, anchoring, and more.
 But it doesn’t stop there.
 We also discuss communication and leadership, bridge resource management (BRM), maritime law and conduct, etc.

 Our philosophy is that even when you aren’t sailing a commercial vessel, you are still bound by the same laws, weather challenges, crew dynamics, and physical forces.
 Therefore, recreational sailing shouldn’t be taken lightly.

 But on the flipside – we love to laugh, bake cookies on cold days, dip in the ocean, and have fun.
 On a Morse Alpha Expedition you might be woken in the middle of the night to stand anchor watch on deck, or you might be laughing over a bowl of popcorn after a hard days work.
 Morse Alpha Expeditions are the perfect balance of serious training and light-hearted fun.

 About Your Instructors: